 And there are tons of drone mapping softwares out there to know; DroneDeploy and Pix4D are two of the biggest names, both of which are cloud-based and extremely user-friendly.
 However, several other platforms exist as alternatives to these two giants, including Agisoft Meta Shape, Propellor and WebODM.

 So which one is best for you?
-Aaron Parnell, owner and Chief Pilot of Unmanned Aerial Operations — which is an aerial imaging, aerial video and drone mapping company based in North Carolina — reviewed five major drone mapping software products to determine the best for each use case and budget.
+Aaron Parnell, owner and Chief Pilot of Unmanned Aerial Operations — which is an aerial imaging, aerial video and drone mapping company based in North Carolina — reviewed a handful of major drone mapping software products.
+From there, he determined the five best for each use case and budget.

-All the mapping engines reviewed here offer tools such as volume, area, slope and distance measurements, and most also offer map outputs such as topographic maps, relief maps, and 3D Models.
+All the mapping engines reviewed here offer tools such as volume, area, slope and distance measurements.
+Most also offer map outputs such as topographic maps, relief maps, and 3D Models.
 Some of these apps, such as Propeller, also offer additional measurements and map outputs.

 DroneDeploy: The best for most people who aren’t on a budget

-DroneDeploy ranks as one of the most user-friendly platforms there is — and it’s one of the biggest cloud software platforms designed for commercial drones that you’ll find.
+Let’s start with one of the biggest.
+DroneDeploy ranks as one of the most user-friendly platforms there is.
+It’s also one of the biggest cloud software platforms designed for commercial drones that you’ll find.
 Its customers have mapped a combined 200 million acres since the San Francisco-based drone mapping company launched in 2013.
 DroneDeploy also claims that its software is used across more than 400,000 job sites in more than 180 countries worldwide.

 Why DroneDeploy is great